Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Method

 \subsection{Model Overview}

 Fig.~\ref{fig:framework} shows the pipeline of using our proposed controllable generative augmentation framework to aid medical sequence classification.
-First, we propose a sequence generator that enables perceiving multiple semantic and sequential conditions to guide controllable and diverse generation.
-Then, an efficient noisy data filter is introduced to suppress unsatisfactory synthetic sequences.
-Last, the quality-controlled synthetic sequences and real ones will work together to improve the performance of arbitrary classifiers.
+Our augmentation system is composed of two key components, including a sequence generator and a noisy synthetic data filter.
+First, the sequence generator perceives multiple semantic (including class label, descriptive text, and image prior) and sequential conditions (i.e., motion field) to produce customized and diverse synthetic databases.
+Then, the noisy synthetic data filter is employed to effectively suppress unsatisfactory generated sequences, resulting in reliability-enhanced and coherent synthetic databases for downstream diagnosis.
+In the application stage, the quality-controlled synthetic sequences and real ones work together to improve the performance of arbitrary classifiers.
 To formulate customized, high-fidelity, and coherent synthetic databases to boost classification, we design the whole framework from model-centric, i.e., sequence generator (Secs.~\ref{sec:3B},~\ref{sec:3C}, and~\ref{sec:3D}) and data-centric, i.e., data filter (Sec.~\ref{sec:3E}) perspectives.